DIRECTLab/carla-energy-consumption/docs/add_new_vehicle_UE5.md

 ## Process
 * TODO
+* Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL` ie `vehicle.kenworth.lessmaterials` is what loaded the kenworth truck.

 ## Status
 * Vehicles is imported and supposedly setup?
 I went through all of the adding vehicle docs, but it seems incomplete, I still do not know how to get the kenworth driving, not just sitting static on the map.